Conservation and Preservation

-The IFLA Strategic Programme on Preservation and Conservation (PAC) was officially created during the IFLA annual conference in Nairobi in 1984 to focus efforts on issues of preservation and initiate worldwide cooperation for the preservation of library materials.
+The IFLA Strategic Programme on Preservation and Conservation (PAC) was officially created in 1984 to focus efforts on issues of preservation and initiate worldwide cooperation for the preservation of library materials.

-In line with its mission, since 2015, the QNL's conservation laboratory is the IFLA/PAC (Preservation and Conservation) Regional Center for the Arab Countries and the Middle East, stressing the importance of international cooperation in this field.
-As a PAC Center, QNL offers the expertise of a fully trained international team and conservation facilities.
+In line with its mission, since 2015, the QNL’ s Preservation and Conservation Center is the IFLA PAC Regional Center for Arab countries and the Middle East, stressing the importance of international cooperation in this field.
+As a PAC Center, QNL offers the expertise of a fully trained international team and world-class conservation facilities.

-Our objective is to create a professional network of collaborative assistance to improve the strategy of preservation and conservation in the Arab countries and in the region in general.
-Our IFLA/PAC regional center's role is to support the Arab libraries through a series of activities and initiatives to promote, disseminate and improve the practices in preservation and conservation.
+Our objective is to create a collaborative professional network to improve preservation and conservation across the region.
+Our IFLA/PAC regional center’s role supports Arab libraries through a series of activities and initiatives to promote, disseminate and improve preservation and conservation practices.
+These include:

 - Producing and publishing materials related to preservation and conservation (in Arabic and English)